pikooli/Minishell/README.md

 <image src="Minishell.gif"/>

 This project teach us:
-- how to do advance parsing.
+- Advance parsing.
-- how to launch multiple process with fork.
+- Multiple process with fork.
 - Shell command.
-- How command line is manage in a terminal.
+- Control of command line.
+- Control of signal.

 <hr/>
 the shell should: